BJP's Ali Akbar quits all organisational responsibilities | Politics

 The party's political leadership must understand that while taking such painful decisions, he said.

-Referring to the recent organizational level action against Nazeer, who was the most visible face of the saffron party in Kerala, Akbar justified his decision to quit all the posts in the BJP saying he was not talking for himself but for the Muslims who got the ''Sanghi title'' years ago.
+Referring to the action against Nazeer, who was one of the most visible faces of the saffron party in Kerala, Akbar justified his decision to quit all the posts in the BJP, saying he was not talking for himself but for the Muslims who got the ''Sanghi title'' years ago.

-The state unit, headed by K Surendran, took action against Nazeer last week after he criticized it, alleging that the state leadership was seeing elections as an opportunity for raising funds for their needs.
+The state unit, headed by K Surendran, took action against Nazeer last week by suspending him after he criticised it, alleging that the state leadership was seeing elections as an opportunity for raising funds for their needs.

 Spelling out the challenges being faced by the BJP leaders from the Muslim community while defending the party-led government at the Centre during the anti-CAA protests in Kerala, Akbar said that they always worked to protect the national interests.